eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 Similarly, removing an extension works by removing it from `dependencies`.
 For extensions already published on npm (or your private npm registry) this is all you need to do.

-An alternative approach is developing your extension inside the blueprint’s mono repo.
+An alternative approach is developing your extension inside the Theia Blueprint’s mono repo.
 The advantages of this are that you don’t need to publish the extension and you can build the product with the local version of the extension.
-This is facilitated by the lerna build already configured in the blueprint’s repository.
+This is facilitated by the lerna build already configured in the Theia Blueprint’s repository.
 It links the product and all extensions in the repository together during the build.

 The easiest way to create a new extension is to use the [official yeoman generator](https://www.npmjs.com/package/generator-theia-extension) for Theia extensions.
 Assuming you have [yeoman](https://yeoman.io/) globally installed on your system, simply create a new extension in the repository root with `yo theia-extension --standalone`.
-The `--standalone` flag is used to only create an extension but not a whole Theia application frame because it is already provided by the blueprint.
+The `--standalone` flag is used to only create an extension but not a whole Theia application frame because it is already provided by the Theia Blueprint.
-After successfully generating the extension, make sure to add its folder name to the blueprint’s root `package.json` in the workspaces property.
+After successfully generating the extension, make sure to add its folder name to the Theia Blueprint’s root `package.json` in the workspaces property.
 After adding the extension to the dependencies in `electron-app/package.json` as described before, the new extension will be part of the built product.

 ## Branding